mfischer-ucl/mfischer-ucl.github.io/_pages/sama.md

 </p>

 <b>Acknowledgements</b><br>
+This research was conducted during an internship at Adobe Research London.
-Michael is honored to be a recipient of the Rabin Ezra Scholarship and deeply appreciates the support of the trust.
+I am honored to be a recipient of the Rabin Ezra Scholarship and deeply appreciate the support of the trust.

 </div>